Brexit vote may be reversed, says British campaigner Farage

 LONDON (Reuters) - Brexit campaigner Nigel Farage said on Sunday he was increasingly concerned that a vote for Britain to leave the European Union could be overturned by a powerful group of the bloc’s supporters.

-In an interview with Britain’s Observer newspaper, Farage, former head of the euroskeptic UK Independence Party, said a well-organized and funded group of campaigners that wants to remain in the EU was drowning out those who want to leave.
+In an interview with Britain’s Observer newspaper, Farage, former head of the eurosceptic UK Independence Party, said a well-organised and funded group of campaigners that wants to remain in the EU was drowning out those who want to leave.

 “The Remain side are making all the running,” said Farage.
-“They have a majority in parliament, and unless we get ourselves organized we could lose the historic victory that was Brexit.”
+“They have a majority in parliament, and unless we get ourselves organised we could lose the historic victory that was Brexit.”

 Last week, Farage said he was warming to the idea of holding a second vote on Britain’s membership of the EU to settle the argument - an idea written off by other Brexit campaigners who urged the government to press on with exit talks with the bloc.